Stop Guessing Franklin County Exhibit Rules

 Typical Franklin County Exhibit Timeline

-Franklin County (Columbus) follows Ohio Civil Rules with local procedures.
+Franklin County (Columbus) follows Ohio Civil Rules for discovery, but individual courtroom guidelines control exhibit marking at trial.

 Franklin County Exhibit FAQs